GeorgePapageorgakis/digital-thermometer-microcontroller/README.md

 **The thermometer has the following characteristics:**

-1.The temperature is sampled every 30 seconds
+1. The temperature is sampled every 30 seconds
-2.The system must manage and negative temperatures.
+2. The system must manage and negative temperatures.
-3.With the touch of a button switches to the scale of temperature between Celsius and Fahrenheit and displayed the corresponding indication.
+3. With the touch of a button switches to the scale of temperature between Celsius and Fahrenheit and displayed the corresponding indication.

 **Complete Circuit**